schatzlab/appliedgenomics2018/assignments/assignment3/README.md

 ### Question 3.
 BWT Encoding [10 pts]

+In the language of your choice, implement a BWT encoder and encode the string below.
 Linear time methods exist for computing the BWT, although for this assignment you can use the simple method based on standard sorting techniques.
 Your solution does *not* need to be an optimal algorithm and can use O(n^2) space and O(n^2 lg n) time.

 Here is the recommended pseudo code (make sure to submit your code as well as the encoded string):